chenby04/Disaster-Message-Classifier/README.md

 ## About The Project
 When diaster happens, people rely on social media and text messages to request for help.
 If these messages can be processed in a timely and precise manner, there is a higher chance that people with needs can be connected to the appropriate disaster relief agency.

-Inspired by this need, this project trains a ***supervised machine learning model*** to automatically process diaster messages and classify people's needs into 36 categories, such as "clothing", "food", and "shelter".
+Inspired by this need, this project trains a ***supervised machine learning model*** to automatically process diaster messages and classify people's needs into multiple categories, such as "clothing", "food", and "shelter".
 The training dataset is a set of real messages collected following diasters, where each message has been labeled with one or more classes of needs.
 This project also builds a ***web application*** under the Flask framework, which allows an emergency worker to input a message and get classification results instantly.

 ## Getting Started